open-gate/imapcopy/README.md

 # Welcome to the home of ImapCopy!

-# Why use ImapCopy?
+## Why use ImapCopy?

 ImapCopy allow for a fast and easy synchronization of mail massages between two IMAP accounts.

-# Parameters
+## Parameters

-Imap copy allows the following parameters:
+Imap copy allows the following parameters:\s\s

--c, --config
+*  -c, --config\s\s
-The json configuration file (formatted as specified below) holding connection information for both the source and destination IMAP server.
+The json configuration file (formatted as specified below) holding connection information for both the source and destination IMAP server.\s\s

--v, --verbose
+*  -v, --verbose\s\s
-Activate verbose output (default to false).
+Activate verbose output (default to false).\s\s

--d, --maxMessageAgeDays
+*  -d, --maxMessageAgeDays\s\s
 The max age in days of the messages from to source IMAP, to be copied into the destination IMAP.
-When not specified, *all* messages are analyzed.
+When not specified, **all** messages are analyzed.\s\s

-# Configuration file
+## Configuration file
 ImapCopy needs how to connect to the source and destination IMAP.
 This must be specified in a .json file.
 The file must hold a single object, with at least two properties, "source" and "destination".
 Other properties will be ignored.
 Both "source" and "destination" must have a "connectorClass" property.
-Allowed values for this property are:
+Allowed values for this property are:\s\s
--"JavaxMailConnection"
+*  -"JavaxMailConnection"
--"GmailApiConnection"
+*  -"GmailApiConnection"

+### JavaxMailConnection
-In case "JavaxMailConnection" is specified, the object must also have the following properties:
+In case "JavaxMailConnection" is specified, the object must also have the following properties:\s\s
--"mail.imap.host": the mail server host to connecto to -"mail.imap.user": username of the account on the host -"mail.imap.password": password for the account -"mail.store.protocol": "imaps"
+*  -"mail.imap.host": the mail server host to connecto to
+*  -"mail.imap.user": username of the account on the host
+*  -"mail.imap.password": password for the account
+*  -"mail.store.protocol": "imaps"
 Other parameters can be present.
 The list of possible parameters follows the IMAP protocol.
 A list can be found at https://www.tutorialspoint.com/javamail_api/javamail_api_imap_servers.htm

+### GmailApiConnection
 In case "GmailApiConnection" is specified, the object must also have the following properties:
--"credentialsFilePath": path to the json credentials file, obtained from the google cloud console.
+*  -"credentialsFilePath": path to the json credentials file, obtained from the google cloud console.
 The credentials must be generated with the MAIL_GOOGLE_COM scope.
--"mail.imap.user": username of the account on the host
+*  -"mail.imap.user": username of the account on the host